dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 ```

 !!!
 Note
-    The PV name will be different in your environment since it’s automatically generated.
+    The `PV` name will be different in your environment since it’s automatically generated.

-In order to look at a the details of a PV in a default setup like this you need more privileges.
+In order to look at a the details of a `PV` in a default setup like this you need more privileges.

-&#8680; Look at the corresponding PV by it’s name, using the following copy&paste-friendly commands:
+&#8680; Look at the corresponding `PV` by it’s name.
+Use the following command which stores the exact name in an environment variable extracted by an `oc` command for copy&paste-friendliness:

 ~~~~
 PV_NAME=$(oc get pvc/my-container-storage -o jsonpath="{.spec.volumeName}")